“I Believe in Father Christmas” Lyrics by U2

 I suggest that while some non U2 fans take any chance to diss Bono, they would be really grumpy buggers if they denied that Bono was a great lyricist.

 Like a good poet, Bono's lyrics feature a whole range of subjects - love and loss, drugs, faith, faith in drugs, gods, Elvis and other monsters and of course, politics and its prisoners.
-He can some times get a little dark, touching his inner Darth Vader.
+He can sometimes get a little dark, touching his inner Darth Vader.

 This work leaves ample room for an inquiry into U2's lyrics, especially when The Edge chips in the odd song.